 A word of caution though, don’t place all your hopes in their unconditional forgiveness.
 All you can do is ask for it, but there’s no guarantee that they will give it.
 But if you are genuine, and they see the Christ-induced difference in your life, they will likely accept you back.

 Finally, a little bit of encouragement.
-Your desire for reconciliation is admirable, but don’t make it your goal to die a happy man.
+Your desire for reconciliation is admirable, but don’t make it your goal simply to die a happy man or woman.
 Life is brief (Psalm 39:5).
-Lead them to Christ, and have them for eternity.
+Lead your children to Christ and have a relationship with them for all eternity.